frontfoot/overlay_me/README.md

 ## Todo

-- Make it fully working under Firefox (dev and tested on Google Chrome)
-- add version, license and project homepage to the header of compiled load.js dynamically at build
-- minify the compiled js

 - content opacity
   - add parent container div dynamically (at the moment the toolbar is looking for a #content or #container element)

 - overlays
   - overlay images sub-sets (sub-directories) should appear as nested blocks
-  - work on design to make it appealing
   - make another version of the toolbar fixed on top of the screen
   - detail: make full cell clickable to switch image on/off (not only text)

 ## Usage

+2 options for your project:

+- The script is precompiled (overlay_me/load.js)
+  - Add the minified load.js to your header

-The project is available as a Ruby gem, so if you too use bundler
+- The project is available as a Ruby gem, so if you too use bundler

     # Gemfile